 Data lists are displayed in the settings area for sub-sections that allow creating multiple sets of data, e.g. input keys.

 The data list is used to add, remove, copy and move data in the list.
-You can also search the data list and, depending on the sub-section, filter the list.
+You can also search and sort the data list and, depending on the sub-section, filter the list.

 Filtering is only available for data that has a type selection, e.g. formulas or scene objects.

 The data lists can easily be reordered by dragging the individual items.

 There are also sorting options available in the Search, Filter & Sort foldout above the list items.

 Certain data lists (e.g. UI boxes) have General Settings to provide default setup that can be overridden by individual list items.